gnosis/GECO/Proposals/ENSSafeApp.md

 A complete integration with the Ethereum Name System.

-I'm building this project, because I want the prestige (and bounty) of building a popular application for Gnsosis.
+I'm building this project, because I want the prestige (great resume item) of building a popular application for Gnsosis and ENS.

-Gnosis should fund me, because I will build a clean, easy-to-maintin application that will be completed quickly and on-time.
+Gnosis should fund the proposal, because I will build a clean, easy-to-maintin application that will be completed quickly and on-time.

 ### Features

-I plan on contintuing to build using the Gnosis Safe App Template.
+#### Primary Features

+- Display ENS names owned by your Safe
+- Register .ETH name (by default should also set resolver to Public Resolver and ETH Address record to multisig’s receiving Ethereum address)
+- Claim DNS name on ENS (by default should also set resolver to Public Resolver and ETH Address record to multisig’s receiving Ethereum address)
+- Create subdomains of ENS names
+- Transfer ENS name’s Registrant and Controller
+- Set ENS name resolver (should default to most recent Public Resolver)
+- Set ENS name records (Addresses, Content, Text Records)
+- Renew/add registration years to .ETH names

+#### Design

+- Logo/Branding
+- Matching CSS
+- Helpful Links

+**A significant emphasis will be put on matching the current Ethereum Name System branding and style to ensure trust with user.** Matching the existing ENS APP CSS (copying/pasting if possible) and writing any custom styling (matching aesthetic) so the ENS Safe App feels like a native experience.

+#### Libraries/Module

-Adding ethers, web3-react and @gnosis.pm/safe-apps-ethers-provider to manage communication with the network.
+Will use the standard frontend libraries: ethers, web3-react (if neccesary) and @gnosis.pm/safe-apps-ethers-provider to manage communication with the network.

+I plan on build the ENS Safe APp using the Gnosis Safe App Template, which has already been forked and edited.

 https://github.com/kamescg/gnosis-safe-ens-app